Mrs. Correct and Majority Colorings: Introduction

 Finally, we can define a new concept that generalizes both the idea of paintability, and the idea of colors with ranks.
 The \emph{ranked-majority $\lambda$-painting game on $D$} is played similarly to the previous painting game.
 The $i$-th round starts with Lister presenting a non-empty subset $X_i$ of uncolored vertices of $D$, and a tolerance function $\tau_i$ that assigns a non-negative real value $\tau_i(v)$ to every vertex $v \in X_i$.
 Then, Painter responds by selecting a subset $Y_i \subseteq X_i$ and assigns color $i$ to all the vertices in $Y_i$.
 The vertices in $Y_i$ must satisfy the majority constraints, i.e.,

-Painter wins the game after the $m$-th round if all the vertices are colored, i.e. $\bigcup_{i=1,\ldots,m} Y_i = V$.
+must hold for all $v \in Y_i$.
+Painter wins the game after the $m$-th round if all the vertices are colored, i.e., $\bigcup_{i=1}^m Y_i = V$.
 Lister wins the game after the $m$-th round if there is a vertex $v$ that was presented in sets with total tolerance at least $\lambda(v)$ and remains uncolored, i.e.,